Fairchild Camera and Instrument: Fairchild Camera and Instrument Corporation

 In 1944, Fairchild changed the company name from Fairchild Aviation to Fairchild Camera and Instrument Corporation.
 Its product portfolio expanded during World War II from aerial photography equipment to include machine gun cameras, x-ray cameras, radar cameras, gun synchronizers, and radio compasses.

 After the war, military sales still represented a large portion of Fairchild's revenue.
 The company won a U.S. Air Force contract for the C-82 Packet cargo and troop-carrying airplanes and spare parts.
 The company then began to develop products for the commercial sector such as manufacturing x-ray equipment.
 In 1948, the company introduced the Fairchild Lithotype for the newspaper and publishing industry.
 It was described as "a revolutionary machine that types standard printers' type in a great variety of faces and sizes."

 During the 1950s, Fairchild invested heavily in research and development, and introduced new products that ranged from devices combining radar and photography for training pilots to automatic corrected color engraving machines.
 In 1958 it developed high-speed processing equipment for motion pictures that could develop 500 feet of film almost instantly.

 The Fairchild Company in America introduced in the early 1960s a range of Cinephonic cameras.
 They used pre-striped Standard 8 film.
 The amplifier was transistorised and the sound separation was 56 frames.
 The entire system was run by a rechargeable 12-volt nickel-cadmium battery that was reputed to shoot and record 800 ft of film without being recharged.
-The camera took 8mm film in 100 ft reels which gave five and a half minutes shooting at a speed of 24 fps.
+The camera took 8 mm film in 100 ft reels which gave five and a half minutes shooting at a speed of 24 fps.

 Fairchild Semiconductor

 In 1957, the company was approached by members of the "traitorous eight" to rescue the group from the authoritarian regime of William Shockley.
 With help from Arthur Rock Sherman Fairchild agreed to provide the venture capital to launch a division of Fairchild called Fairchild Semiconductor, from which would spawn dozens of semiconductors and Silicon Valley.

 In 1960, two years after Emerson Radio had acquired DuMont's TV manufacturing division (in 1958), Fairchild acquired the remnants of Allen B. DuMont Laboratories (oscillograph & cathode-ray tube manufacturing), as well as large interest in Società Generale Semiconduttori, an Italian semiconductor producer.
 Throughout the 1960s and 1970s, it acquired several companies in various industries: printing, sensors and magnetic heads, precision optical and photographic equipment, water quality monitoring equipment, and precision molding equipment.

-Its corporate headquarters were in Syosset, New York, which were later moved to Mountain View, California when Lester Hogan assumed control of Fairchild Semiconductor.
+Its corporate headquarters were in Syosset, New York, which were later moved to Mountain View, California, when Lester Hogan assumed control of Fairchild Semiconductor.